 Designed by Sir Thomas Matthews, the 1895 tower was built to replace a high/low light pair built by John Smeaton in 1767.
 The 1895 lighthouse had a main light and 2 sector lights, removing the need for a low light.
 The tower is brick-built and originally oil fired, it was converted to electricity and automated in 1957.

 Declared redundant in 1985, the optic was removed and the lighthouse closed.
 It is now owned by the Yorkshire Wildlife Trust.
-The lighthouse is not open to the public but it is being renovated for later use as a viewing platform and exhibition space.
+The lighthouse was renovated in 2015/2016 and is now open to the public as a viewing platform and exhibition space with spectacular views over the promontory and estuary.

 |1:250||15cm||35||1 x A4||4 [Difficult]|